Pterygium (Fleshy Growth in the Eye)

 Causes of Pterygium

-- Prolonged exposure to ultraviolet (UV) rays
+- Long-term exposure to ultraviolet (UV) radiation

-- Chronic dry eye
+- Chronic eye irritation

-Who is Most at Risk?
+Who is at Risk?

 - Outdoor workers

-Protecting the eyes from UV rays may reduce the need for future pterygium treatment.
+Proper eye protection can significantly reduce the need for future pterygium treatment.

 Treatment of Pterygium